joladev/conditioner/README.md

 **WARNING**: use this at your own risk, it's a work in progress

 A mechanism for smoothing out function calls over seconds, so that no more than a given number will happen per second.
-Should support at least thousands of calls per service.
+Should support at least thousands of calls per service per second.

 It essentially works as a queue where the `GenServer.call/2` timeout is the load shedding mechanism.
 Since it blocks the caller it doesn't require an inverted flow of adding to queue and workers